hardikjain1708/Paradise-Restaurant-Management-Website/README.md

 ## Tech Used

--PHP
+- PHP
--MySQL
+- MySQL
--HTML
+- HTML
--CSS
+- CSS
--JS
+- JS
--Bootstrap
+- Bootstrap

-You can check the Website out at [(https://paradiserestobar.herokuapp.com/)]
+	🔗 You can check the Website out at https://paradiserestobar.herokuapp.com/